andreyfomenkov/rx-disposable-watcher/README.md

 ```xml
 <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE" />
 ```
-⚠️ If you're facing with `IllegalStateException: Plugins can't be changed anymore`, then another application component tries to use [RxJavaPlugins](http://reactivex.io/RxJava/2.x/javadoc/io/reactivex/plugins/RxJavaPlugins.html) utility class with exclusive access.
+⚠️ **Note:** in case you're facing with `IllegalStateException: Plugins can't be changed anymore`, then another application component tries to use [RxJavaPlugins](http://reactivex.io/RxJava/2.x/javadoc/io/reactivex/plugins/RxJavaPlugins.html) utility class with exclusive access.
 Disable this component when working with the plugin.

-### Make snapshot & generate HTML report 📋
+### Make snapshot & generate HTML report
 Now you're ready to go!
 Check whether you have alive Rx subscriptions at the moment:
 ```kotlin
 val result = RxDisposableWatcher.probe() // Collect info: stacktrace, number of calls, type